AllenCellModeling/actk/README.md

 ---

-A pipeline and individual steps to process field-of-view (FOV) microscopy images and generate data for the cells in each field.
+A pipeline to process field-of-view (FOV) microscopy images and generate data and render-ready products for the cells in each field.
 Of note, the data produced by this pipeline is used for the [Cell Feature Explorer](https://cfe.allencell.org/).

 ## Features
 All steps and functionality in this package can be run as single steps or all together